aguxone/agux_non_linear_plot_regressor/README.md

 - WxPython

 ## Opening the app:
-- If using the source, just run the .py file (previously having installed the necessary libraries)
+- If using the source code, just run the .py file (previously having installed the necessary libraries)
 - If using a windows standalone release, just open the .exe file , it was compiled with pyinstaller and it needs to load the python interpreter + libraries so this might take from 5secs to 2 min depending on your computer (be patient).

 ## Usage: